backdrop-contrib/bueditor/README.txt

 Red (inserting <span style="color: red"></span>)
 Blue (inserting <span class="blue-text"></span>)

-Parameter "applyTag": if set to true, the title of the tag-info will be enclosed by the tag itself.
-This will allow the user to preview the effect of the tag.
-Ex: ['span', 'Red', {'style': 'color: red'}] will genarate an option
-- with applyTag=false : Red (text only)
-- with applyTag=true : <span style="color: red">Red</span>
+Parameter "options": an object containing the optional parameters.
+It defaults to {wrapEach: 'li', wrapAll: 'ul', applyTag: true, effect: 'fadeIn'}

-Parameter "wrapEach": the tag that will enclose each option.
+wrapEach: the html tag that will enclose each option.
-This can be set to 'div' to make sure that each option is in a new line.

-Parameter "wrapAll": the tag that will enclose the whole block of options.
+wrapAll: the html tag that will enclose the whole block of options.
-Having set the parameter wrapEach to 'li' this can be set to 'ul' in order to create a proper list of options.
+applyTag: boolean allowing the user to preview the effect of the tag.

-Parameter "effect": one of the jQuery effects for opening the dialog ('slideDown' or 'fadeIn')
+effect: jQuery effect ('slideDown' or 'fadeIn')

 Knowing the details we can create our customized tag chooser.
-Let's, for example, add styled headers to the default header chooser.
+Let's, for example, add styled headings to the default header chooser.
-js: eDefTagChooser([
+js: E.tagChooser([
  ['h1', 'Header1'],
  ['h1', 'Header1-title', {'class': 'title'}],// this will insert <h1 class="title"></h1>
  ['h2', 'Header2'],
  ['h2', 'Header2-title', {'class': 'title'}],
  ['h3', 'Header3'],
  ['h4', 'Header4']
-], true, 'li', 'ul', 'slideDown');
+]);

 Now, let's create an image chooser
 There will be no title for our tags since we will use applyTag to preview the image that will be inserted.
 However we will be using a line break for every N(=4 in our example) image in order to create rows of options.
 Otherwise, all of them will be placed in a single row.
-js: eDefTagChooser([
+js: E.tagChooser([
  ['img', '', {'src': '/path-to-images/img1.png'}],//better to set also the width & height & alt attributes ['img', '', {'src': '/path-to-images/img2.png'}],
  ['img', '', {'src': '/path-to-images/img3.png'}],